compuphase/partcl/README.md

 - Iterates over each token in a list
 - Appends words into a list
-- If the command end is met (semicolor, or newline, or end-of-file - our lexer has a special token type `TCMD` for them) - then find a suitable command (the first word in the list) and call it.
+- If the command end is met (semicolon, or newline, or end-of-file - our lexer has a special token type `TCMD` for them) - then find a suitable command (the first word in the list) and call it.

 Where the commands are taken from?
-Initially, a Partcl interpeter starts with no commands, but one may add the commands by calling `tcl_register()`.
+Initially, a ParTcl interpeter starts with no commands, but one may add the commands by calling `tcl_register()`.

-Each command has a name, arity (how many arguments is shall take - interpreter checks it before calling the command, use zero arity for varargs) and a C function pointer that actually implements the command.
+Each command has a name, arity (how many arguments it shall take - interpreter checks it before calling the command, use zero arity for varargs) and a C function pointer that actually implements the command.